Ice storms knock power out across NY, New England

 BROKEN TREES 'EVERYWHERE'

-In New Hampshire, Northeast Utilities' Public Service Co reported that 300,000 customers had no power as crews work to remove piles of tree limbs.
-The utility warned customers that it could take days to restore power.
+In New Hampshire, Northeast Utilities' Public Service Co reported that 320,000 customers had no power as crews worked to remove piles of tree limbs.

 "I couldn't even sleep because the noise of the trees hitting the ground was so loud," said Samantha Appleton of Merrimack, New Hampshire.
 Power transformers "blew out everywhere.
 It looked like green lightning."